hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_virtual_assis_65d75275-9d15-4942-bb06-921f5fd913be-0_1.content.md

 <!--font:Roboto-->

-# Virtual Assistants: A Business's Weapon
+# Virtual Assistants: A Business's Ally

 Welcome to our website, where we offer virtual assistant services to businesses of all sizes.
 Our background features a simple graphic of a virtual assistant or chatbot, with space for messages and alerts.